Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - beholden: feeling you have a duty to someone because they have done something for you.

 - mollify: to make someone less angry or upset.
 (Noah failed to mollify Mio during flute exchanged scene.)
+- giddy: dizzy.
+(Def 2: feeling silly, happy, and excited and showing this in your behavior.)
+- distraught: extremely worried, nervous, or upset.

+- fraught: full of unpleasant things, causing or having extreme worry or anxiety. (fraught conversations).
+- icky: unpleasant, esp. to look at.
+- dismayed: feeling unhappy and disappointed.
+- premonition: a feeling that something, esp. something unpleasant, is going to happen.

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/